-GBS is a type of bacteria found in 10 to 30% of pregnant women.
+GBS is a type of bacteria found in 10% to 30% of pregnant women.
 It can be passed from mother to baby during delivery.
 Most babies who get GBS from their mothers do not have any problems; however, a few will become sick.
 This can cause major health problems or even threaten their lives.

-What Is GBS
+What Is GBS?

-GBS is one of the many bacteria that usually do not cause serious illness.
+Like many bacteria, GBS usually does not cause serious illness.
 It can be found in the digestive, urinary, and reproductive tracts of men and women.
 In women, it is most often found in the vagina and rectum.
 GBS is not a sexually transmitted disease.
 A person who has GBS but shows no symptoms is said to be colonized.
 If the bacteria grow and cause symptoms, infection has occurred.
 Although the names are similar, GBS is different from group A streptococcus, the bacteria that causes "strep throat."